sonnybrakes/owen-benjamin/speaking truth.md

         speak the truth
         don't bear false witness
         yes is yes and no is no
-        when you do that you're so strong when these shame squads come, and they say what if Owen's friend tricked him?
+        when you do that you get so strong when these shame squads come, and they say what if Owen's friend tricked him?
         if you're not lying, fuck it